 - Sometimes a CAPS therapist has an opening for long-term therapy and will offer this service for a fee.
 The fee begins when you and your therapist agree on the need for longer term therapy.
 Your insurance benefits may be applied to the CAPS fee.

-An initial 50-minute medication evaluation is available at no charge if you have paid the Campus Health Service Fee.
-If you are not in therapy at CAPS and are interested in starting or continuing psychiatric medication, you can schedule a medication evaluation by calling CAPS for an initial appointment.
+- If you are not in therapy at CAPS and are interested in starting or continuing psychiatric medication, you can schedule a medication evaluation by calling CAPS for an initial phone assessment appointment.
 If you are already in therapy at CAPS, your therapist can assist you in setting up the evaluation.

 Our case managers are licensed clinical social workers who provide students with support and guidance on treatment planning, especially in situations of complex mental health needs.
 Our case managers assist different levels of care that might be needed.